abu14/abu14/README.md

   ![Image](https://github.com/user-attachments/assets/7bd32ce3-a9ec-4cfa-bbf2-f3ef6050285d)

-- [Loan Eligibility Prediction](https://github.com/abu14/Loan-Eligibility-Prediction): Decide whether or not a applicant should be viable for loan.
+- [Loan Eligibility Prediction](https://github.com/abu14/Loan-Eligibility-Prediction): Decide whether or not a applicant should be viable for loan based on persons historical data and characterstics.

 <br><br>